qwx9/notes/net/todo/stack.md

 	* list other grievances...
 - annoying jumps for u command, searches, where selection should be centered, not off-screen, and shouldn't move the display if it's visible, it's super confusing
+- column wrapper script usable from sam, like gq in vim

 ### rc
 - rc: ok, fuck rc quoting: add backwards compatible quoting system